世界で活躍するグローバル・リーダーに bimonthly (隔月ごと）にYGCでインタビューしていきます。全て英語でインタビューを行いますので、是非最後まで頑張って読んでいきましょう！

 - What were some of the difficulties you have had when teaching abroad?

 Spoken language was without doubt the most difficult.
 In communicating one’s knowledge and intentions, it is ideal to conduct lectures with language fluency and clarity of the theoretical framework.
 It is therefore important to choose specific words that reflect what you construct in your logic.
 I guess in some ways, words are the train that carries out the logic.
 I struggled to teach my lectures in fluent English so I improvised by using presentation slides to visually convey the theoretical frameworks.
 At times, it is possible to communicate merely through written language without the presence of language fluency, so long as the basic skills of speaking, writing, reading and listening are intact.

 - Among many Universities in the U.S., what triggered you to become a professor at Harvard University?

-It all started when I worked in the United States, away from home.
-After I completed my doctoral degree, I conducted surveys using a measuring instrument that I have invented and patented back then.
+As I was completing my doctoral degree, I invented and patented a measuring device for monitoring air-pollution substance.
+From this device, I was able to investigate the exposure-health effect relationship of the residents in the target area.
 The results, beyond my expectation turned out to be very popular, enabling me to want to continue my research in the field of environmental pollution in Japan.
 However, this was all during the high economic growth and companies in Japan were not that enthusiastic in funding my research.
-I then turned to the international committee by publishing a research paper, which in no time the California Institute of Technology and Harvard University showed interests in my paper.
+I then looked for the opportunity to continue my research abroad by presenting my paper at the international conferences of air pollution.
+California Institute of Technology and Harvard University showed interests in my paper.
 I chose to teach at Harvard due to its higher research funding and progress.
-Just before this, I was actually managing and teaching at a cram school for Kaisei Junior and Senior High School (“Kaisei”) students while undergoing my research!